guardian/elk-stack/README.md

 Configuration
 -------------

-This ELK stack cloudformation template takes many parameters, explainations for each are shown when launching the stack.
+This ELK stack cloudformation template takes many parameters, explanations for each are shown when launching the stack.
 Note that Route 53 DNS, EBS volumes and S3 snapshots are optional.

 Logstash grok patterns can be tested online at https://grokdebug.herokuapp.com/